A scientist who worked for the federal government pleaded guilty to attempted espionage on Wednesday.

 Authorities said Nozette shared sensitive materials with people he thought worked for the government of Israel after secret meetings at the Mayflower Hotel in Washington, D.C.

 In the Oct.
-19 conversation at the Mayflower Hotel in downtown Washington, Nozette told the undercover agent that "I've crossed the Rubicon ...
+19 conversation, Nozette told the undercover agent, "I've crossed the Rubicon ...
 I've made a career choice," and then, according to the papers, he laughed.

 "I'm prepared to give them the whole thing ... all the technical specifications," according to the court papers.